Battle of Binakayan–Dalahican: Attack in Binakayan

 Ramón Blanco over all commander in chief of the Spanish forces in Binakayan and Dalahican.

 At 6 a.m. on November 9, 1896, after a series of artillery bombardments, Spanish soldiers launched a siege towards rebel fortifications in Binakayan and Dalahikan.
-The columns were twofold, the first one, commanded by Col. José Marina headed to Binakayan, while the second one, by General Diego de los Ríos approached entrenchments at Dalahican.
+The columns were twofold: the first one, commanded by Col. José Marina headed to Binakayan, while the second one by General Diego de los Ríos approached entrenchments at Dalahican.

-As the Spanish forces assaulted the Filipino battlements, Aguinaldo was surprised to see that they could not penetrate the excellent trench system designed by General Edilberto Evangelista, although, during the Spanish advance, Candido Tirona, one of the Filipino generals present in the battle, was stabbed in the neck and killed by a Spaniard while observing the battle from a coconut tree not far from the shore.
+As the Spanish forces assaulted the Filipino battlements, Aguinaldo was surprised to see that they could not penetrate the excellent trench system designed by General Edilberto Evangelista.
+Although, during the Spanish advance, Candido Tirona, one of the Filipino generals present in the battle, was stabbed in the neck and killed by a Spaniard while observing the battle from a coconut tree not far from the shore.
 The revolutionaries then conducted a series of massive counterattacks with their bolos and machetes to curb the Spanish advance heading towards Binakayan and Cavite el Viejo, but each wave only produced massive losses at their side.
 The revolutionaries later halted their attacks, but their acts slowed the enemy's advance long enough for more of their men from their rear to later join the fray.

 On November 10, a woman named Gregoria "Gloria" P. Montoya joined Aguinaldo while defending the fort.
-Aguinaldo requested Gloria to leave the fortification, but she refused to.
-She said that she wanted to avenge the death of her Katipunero husband who died a day ago during the attacks in Dalahican.
+Aguinaldo requested Gloria to leave the fortification, but she refused.
+She claimed she wanted to avenge the death of her Katipunero husband who died a day ago during the attacks in Dalahican.
 To serve the post, Aguinaldo gave Gloria several units to delay the incoming Spanish reinforcement marching from Bacoor, Cavite, the reinforcement being the 8,000-strong force of Iberian and Cuban army contingents that were weeks earlier stationed in Las Piñas and Parañaque.
-Her most significant and memorable contribution to this battle was when she, herself only, dismantled the wooden bridge across Imus River in Mabolo, Bacoor, which connects the town of Bacoor to Cavite Viejo.
-Because of that, Spanish reinforcement were delayed in coming to Binakayan, though at the cost of her own life.
+Her most significant and memorable contribution to this battle was when she, by herself, dismantled the wooden bridge across the Imus River in Mabolo, Bacoor, which connects the town of Bacoor to Cavite Viejo.
+Because of her actions, Spanish reinforcements coming to Binakayan were delayee, though at the cost of her own life.